John Frederick Herring Sr Biography | Oil Painting Reproductions

 9-12-1795 London, ENG – 9-23-1865 London, ENGBack to Artist IndexView Artists Paintings

-The first eighteen years of John Frederick Herring Sr. life were spent in London, where his greatest interests were drawing and horses.
-In the year 1814, at the age of 18, he moved to Doncaster in the north of England, arriving in time to witness the Duke of Hamilton's "William" win the St. Leger Stakes horse race.
-By 1815, Herring had married Ann Harris; his sons John Frederick Herring, Jr., Charles Herring, and Benjamin Herring were all to become artists, while his two daughters, Ann and Emma, both married painters.
+The first eighteen years of John Frederick Herring Sr. life was spent in London, where he developed an interest in drawing and horses, which he later combined into his famous paintings.
+In the year 1814, he moved to Doncaster in the north of England, arriving in time to see the Duke of Hamilton's horse William win the St. Leger Stakes race.

-In 1830, John Frederick Herring, Senior left Doncaster for Newmarket, England, where he spent three years before moving to London, England.
-In London, Herring experienced financial difficulties and was given financial assistance by W. T. Copeland, who commissioned many paintings, including some designs used for the Copeland Spode bone china.
+In 1830, John Frederick Herring, Sr. left Doncaster for Newmarket, where he spent three years before moving to London.
+In London, Herring Sr. experienced money troubles and was given financial help by William Taylor Copeland, who recognized his talent and commissioned many paintings, some of which ended up being used for Copeland Spode bone china.

-In 1840 - 1841, Herring visited Paris, painting several pictures, on the invitation of the the Duke of Orleans, son of the French King Louis-Phillipe.
-In 1845, John Frederick Herring Sr. was appointed Animal Painter to HRH the Duchess of Kent, followed by a subsequent commission from the ruling Queen Victoria, who remained a patron for the rest of his life.
+In 1840 - 1841, Herring Sr. was invited to Paris by the Duke of Orleans, the son of the French King Louis-Phillipe, to paint several pictures for the royal family.
+In 1845, John Frederick Herring Sr. was appointed Animal Painter to HRH the Duchess of Kent, followed by a later commission from young Queen Victoria, who remained a supporter for the rest of his life.

-A highly successful and prolific artist, John Frederick Herring Sr. ranks along with Sir Edwin Landseer as one of the more eminent animal painters of mid-nineteenth century Europe.
+A successful and prolific artist, John Frederick Herring Sr. is positioned alongside with Sir Edwin Landseer as one of the most famous animal painters of mid-nineteenth century Europe.